universal-ctags/ctags/docs/osx.rst

 Building with Homebrew
 .............................................................................

-Homebrew (http://brew.sh/) is the preferred method for installing Universal Ctags for end users.
+Homebrew (http://brew.sh/) is the preferred method for installing Universal-ctags for end users.
 Currently, the process for installing with Homebrew looks like this::

         brew tap universal-ctags/universal-ctags
         brew install --HEAD universal-ctags

-Eventually, we hope to move the universal-ctags formula to the main Homebrew repository, but since we don't have any tagged releases at this point, it's a head-only formula and wouldn't be accepted.
+Eventually, we hope to move the Universal-ctags formula to the main Homebrew repository, but since we don't have any tagged releases at this point, it's a head-only formula and wouldn't be accepted.
 When we have a tagged release, we'll submit a PR to Homebrew.